-4.3 This school has a Designated Safeguarding Lead (DSL).
+- Making sure staff are aware of the provisions in place and they understand their expectations, roles and responsibilities around filtering and monitoring. - Reviewing the DfE'S filtering and monitoring standards and discussing with service providers what needs to be done to support the school in meeting these standards. - 4.3 This school has a Designated Safeguarding Lead (DSL) who is part of the Senior Leadership Team.
 The DSL (and any deputies) is most likely to have a complete safeguarding picture.
-This is the person who takes lead responsibility for safeguarding and online safety in the school.
+This is the person who takes lead responsibility for safeguarding and online safety in the school and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.
 The DSL should have details of the local authority Personal Advisor appointed to guide and support care leavers.
 Any concerns about children should be discussed with / reported to the DSL who will decide what action to take including referring to Children's Social Care or Police as appropriate.
-More information about the DSL role can be found in Annex C of Keeping Children Safe in Education 2022.
+More information about the DSL role can be found in Annex C of Keeping Children Safe in Education 2023.